Trump pushes the bounds of his power

 In short, the right and the left are seeing the president they always thought was there.

-In recent weeks, Trump's thumbed his nose at Congress to try to build a border wall, purged the Homeland Security Department to get a harder-line position on immigration, withdrawn legal objections to gutting Obamacare benefits, moved to dismantle a major federal agency and successfully pressured the Justice Department to investigate perceived political enemies he said Tuesday are guilty of "treason" for having pursued a probe of his campaign's ties to Russia.
+In recent weeks, Trump has thumbed his nose at Congress to try to build a border wall, purged the Department of Homeland Security to get a harder-line position on immigration, withdrawn legal objections to gutting Obamacare benefits, moved to dismantle a major federal agency and successfully pressured the Department of Justice to investigate perceived political enemies he said Wednesday are guilty of "treason" for having pursued a probe of his campaign's ties to Russia.

 Trump: Russia probe was 'an attempted coup'April 10, 201901:36

-There's nothing wrong with Trump using the powers granted to him by the Constitution or Congress' cession of authority to the executive, said Rachel Bovard, policy director at the Conservative Policy Institute.
+There's nothing wrong with Trump using the powers granted to him by the Constitution or Congress' cession of authority to the executive, Rachel Bovard, policy director at the Conservative Policy Institute, said.

 "We’re seeing the logical conclusion of Congress giving the executive branch a lot of power," she said in a phone conversation with NBC News during a break from training to get her concealed-carry permit in the District of Columbia.
 "Congress has plenty of authority to take their authority back and they haven’t. ...
 They stomp their feet and scream about a tyrant."

-Conservatives thought President Barack Obama abused his powers, including when he created the Deferred Action for Childhood Arrivals program, which protected certain immigrants who came to the country illegally as children from deportation.
+Conservatives thought President Barack Obama abused his powers, including when he created the Deferred Action for Childhood Arrivals program, which protected certain immigrants who were brought to the country as children from deportation.
 And they believed, as many liberals do now, that the president's party in Congress was far too willing to let the executive run roughshod over the legislative branch.

 That trend has combined with Trump's penchant for dramatic demonstrations of power to leave little question that he's testing the limits of what a president can do unilaterally.